Tinariwen: Background

-1998–2009: international recognition
+1998–2009: International recognition

-In 1993 Manny Ansar became the band's manager, after hearing them play when they were back in Mali.
-He started organising concerts for them in Bamako, initially just for fun with friends, but the realisation dawned that they had developed a new genre of music.
-This was the first time that Tuareg folk music had been adapted to be played with modern guitars, and their music was also influence by the blues of Ali Farka Touré and other artists.
-This made it more accessible to the rest of the world, and this exposure was appreciated by the Tuareg community.
-It was at this point that Tinariwen was created as a professional band.
-Initially they comprised around a dozen musicians, but this reduced to seven or eight, with the others creating their own groups.
-One of these was Terakaft.

-In 1998 Tinariwen came to the attention of the French world music ensemble Lo'Jo and their manager Philippe Brix.
-That group travelled to a music festival in Bamako and met two members of the Tinariwen collective.
-In 1999, some members of Tinariwen travelled to France and performed with Lo'Jo under the name Azawad.
+In 1993, the Tuareg humanitarian Manny Ansar became the group's manager.
+Ansar initially organized concerts for the collective in Bamako, until realizing that there was international demand for Tuareg music.
+Tinariwen was then organized as an official band with about a dozen named members.
+In 1998, Tinariwen came to the attention of the French world music ensemble Lo'Jo and their manager Philippe Brix.
+That group traveled to a music festival in Bamako and met two members of the Tinariwen collective.
+In 1999, some members of Tinariwen traveled to France and performed with Lo'Jo under the name Azawad.

-In January 2001, manager Manny Ansar organised the inaugural Festival au Désert, which took place in Tin Essako, in collaboration with Lo'Jo.
-Tinariwen headlined the festival, which was mounted in cooperation with the Belgian Sfinks Festival.

-Their debut commercial album, The Radio Tisdas Sessions, was recorded by Justin Adams and Jean-Paul Romann at the radio station of the same name in Kidal, Mali (the only Tamashek-speaking station in the region) and released in 2001.
+In 2001, Ansar organized the inaugural Festival au Désert in Tin Essako, Mali, in collaboration with Lo'Jo and the Belgian Sfinks Festival, with Tinariwen headlining.
+Their debut full-length album, The Radio Tisdas Sessions, was recorded by Justin Adams and Jean-Paul Romann at the radio station of the same name in Kidal, Mali (the only Tamashek-speaking station in the region) and released in 2001.
 It was Tinariwen's first recording to be released outside of northern Africa.

+Since 2001 Tinariwen have toured regularly in Europe, North America, Asia, and Australia.
+Also since 2001 the collective has added several younger Tuareg musicians who did not live through the military conflicts experienced by the older members but have contributed to the collective's multi-generational evolution.
+Newer members include bassist Eyadou Ag Leche, percussionist Said Ag Ayad, guitarist Elaga Ag Hamid, and guitarist Abdallah Ag Lamida.

-Since 2001 Tinariwen have toured regularly in Europe, North America, Japan, and Australia.
-Their 2004 album Amassakoul ("The Traveller" in Tamashek) and the 2007 album Aman Iman ("Water Is Life" in Tamashek) were released worldwide and gained the notice of celebrity fans including Carlos Santana, Robert Plant, Bono and the Edge of U2, Thom Yorke of Radiohead, Chris Martin of Coldplay, Henry Rollins, Brian Eno, and members of TV On The Radio.
-In 2005, Tinariwen received a BBC Award for World Music, and in 2008, they received Germany's prestigious Praetorius Music Prize.
-The band's 2009 album Imidiwan: Companions was recorded in a mobile studio by Jean-Paul Romann in the village of Tessalit, Mali.
-The band appeared at Glastonbury in 2009.
+Their 2004 album Amassakoul ("The Traveller" in Tamashek) and their 2007 album Aman Iman ("Water Is Life") were released worldwide and gained the notice of celebrity fans including Carlos Santana, Robert Plant, Bono, the Edge, Thom Yorke, Chris Martin, Henry Rollins, Brian Eno, and members of TV on the Radio.
+In 2005, Tinariwen received a BBC Award for World Music, and in 2008 they received Germany's prestigious Praetorius Music Prize.
+The band's 2009 album Imidiwan: Companions was recorded in a mobile studio by Jean-Paul Romann in Tessalit.
+The band's UK debut was in Liverpool, at the Africa Oye festival in 2004.
+The band also appeared at the Glastonbury Festival in 2004, and again in 2009.

-Also since 2001 the Tinariwen collective has added several younger Tuareg musicians who did not live through the military conflicts experienced by the older members but have contributed to the collective's multi-generational evolution.
-New members include bassist Eyadou Ag Leche, percussionist Said Ag Ayad, guitarist Elaga Ag Hamid, guitarist Abdallah Ag Lamida, and vocalists Wonou Walet Sidati and the Walet Oumar sisters.